 Acid Mine Drainage

 Due to the abundance of mining in the area, acid mine drainage (AMD) is the most common pollutant in the Deckers Creek Watershed.
 The mining methods used disturb the natural hydrology of the creek, which damages the environment around us.
-Mines that were abandoned have been feeding pollutants into our watershed, and must be managed and maintained in order to slow these pollutant inflows.
+Abandoned mines have been feeding pollutants into our watershed and must be managed and maintained to slow these pollutant inflows.

 Acidity and dissolved metals in AMD are destructive to aquatic habitats and degrade affected ecosystems.
 Once the dissolved metals precipitate, the stream bed is coated, which prevents the survival of many types of aquatic organisms, and lessens the food sources that the fish rely on.
-To learn more about the harmful effects of AMD and how prevalent it's become, view our infographic on the subject.
+To learn more about the harmful effects of AMD and how prevalent it's become, view our infographic on the subject, or the Richard Mine Documentary.

 Some houses in the Deckers Creek watershed have pipes that run directly to the streams to release their raw sewage into the water.
 The pollutants that are dumped into the river include fecal coliform bacteria and harmful washing soaps that disturb the natural microbial life in rivers.
 The bacteria released into the water could promote the overgrowth of algae that, if unmanaged, could harm the fish and the fish's food sources.